 We’ve all heard them.
 The endless amounts of fad diets.
 The cure-all promises they make about health.
-One tells you that a food you’ve been eating your whole life is unhealthy.
+One tells you that food you’ve been eating your whole life is unhealthy.
 Another tells you a certain food will cure all your ailments.
-In a world with endless streams of information it can be difficult to sort out what’s true, and what’s fiction.
+In a world with endless streams of information, it can be difficult to sort out what’s true, and what’s fiction.
 It can be difficult to determine junk food vs healthy food.
 Read on to discover the impact of food on health and to help you decide on junk food vs healthy food.

 Junk Food vs Healthy Food- What’s the difference?

 What qualifies as junk food frequently changes with whom you ask.
 What qualifies as junk food for one person may not qualify as junk food to another.

 Most junk foods do not satiate an individual for long.
-That is, they do not keep the person feeling full for any extended period of time.
+That is, they do not keep the person feeling full for an extended period of time.

 When determining if food is healthy food vs junk food, a good question to ask is, “Is this adding to my health or subtracting from it?”

 Can you eat junk food and be healthy?

 This question is difficult to answer because there are so many conflicting factors.
 The most important thing to know when attempting to answer this question is frequency.

 In fact, humans need nutrients simply to survive.
 Why are nutrients so important?
 Because of what they do for us.
-Nutrients:

 - Provide energy for our daily lives and activities.